PAIRLABS/InfoExchange/nano/catkin_ws/logs/TurtleBot3_2 SLAM (multi-robot)(not finish yet).md

 > note : This instructions were tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.

-> this tutorial's goal is to
+> this tutorial's goal is to practice multi-TurtleBoe3 control in gazebo and gmapping (SLAM package of turtlebot3)

 > if you clone my file directly, you can jump to step 3.